Zenlytic/zenlytic-docs/docs/4_data_modeling/1_data_modeling.md

 # Overview

-To understand data modeling in Zenlytic there are a few key concepts to grasp.
-If you've used data models like LookML before, these will be intuitive and you'll be able to go straight to the implementation of your model.
+To understand data modeling in Zenlytic, there are a few key concepts to grasp.
+If you've used data models like LookML before, these will be intuitive, and you'll be able to go straight to the implementation of your model.

 ### Key concepts